oVirt/ovirt-site/source/event/configuration-event-subscribers.html.md

 A profile defines a target and data associated with it.
 For MAIL it is simply an email address defined by MAIL_SUBSCRIBER.
 For SNMP a profile consists of SNMP_MANAGERS, SNMP_COMMUNITY and SNMP_OID (see [Features/engine-snmp](Features/engine-snmp) for additional info).
+ The important thing to understand about profiles is that each one of it's settings is optional and overrides the default profile.
+Lets look at an example;

 ### DB v.s Configuration